igwgames/nes-starter-kit/guide/section_1/faq.md

 If you have a question that isn't addressed here, feel free to oepn a Github issue, or reach out on Twitter/somewhere else.

-TODO: Link chapter references before, once chapters are a little more solidified.

 #### Can I play my game on a real NES?

 Absolutely!
 This engine produces roms that are completely compatible with the NES - they are not limited